hxwang/Seminar/MRC-2014-Sep/Misson-oriented-Resilence-through-Risk-sensitive-Processes-and-Model-based-Execution.md

 ### Question
 - similar to scheduling problem
 - can be applied for insurance?
 - can the goal really be achieved, or only with probability
+- using the landmark, does that mean the big problems have been divided into multiple sub problems?
+- what technique has been used to solve this problem

+### Extension
+- can the negotiate process be used in green data center
+	- negotiate to decide whether still want to finish the taks?? negotiate about the quality?